 How does Virginia FR44 insurance work?

-FR44 insurance is a guarantee of future insurance coverage and proof of financial responsibility.
-An insurance provider endorses the FR44 certificate to an insurance policy, which is filed with the Virginia DMV by an insurance provider.
-Your policy has to stay current during a specific time (in most cases three years).
-The insurance company monitors Virginia FR44 insurance your insurance policy to make certain it doesn’t lapse.
-If it does, your insurance provider submits an FR46 form to the state.
-This results in another license suspension, which requires you to repeat the reinstatement process again.
+FR44 insurance guarantees future insurance coverage and proof of financial responsibility.
+An insurance provider endorses the FR44 certificate to an insurance policy and files it with the Virginia DMV by an insurance provider.
+Your policy has to stay current during a specific time (in most cases, three years).
+The insurance company monitors Virginia FR44 insurance your insurance policy to make sure it doesn’t lapse.
+Your insurance provider submits an FR46 form to the state if it does.
+This results in another license suspension, requiring you to repeat the reinstatement process.

 Minimum coverage requirements for DUI insurance:

-The state considers alcohol and drug-related motor vehicle offenses to be the most serious.
+The state considers alcohol and drug-related motor vehicle offenses the most serious.
 Therefore, minimum liability coverage for FR44 insurance is two times higher than for SR22 insurance.
-(SR22 is for for violations not related to alcohol or drugs).
+(SR22 is for violations unrelated to alcohol or drugs).